Reading Room Artwork

 Deering Library's reading rooms are feature artwork, including portraits, secular stained glass window and various busts and statues.

 The Martin Reading Room holds six portraits of the family of Charles Deering, for whom the Deering Library is named, as well as one of French composer Erik Satie.
-They are decribed below, listed in the order that they are hung (from south to north).
+They are described below, listed in the order that they are hung (from north to south).

 Roger Deering by Kenyon Cox, 1889

 Roger Deering (1884-1936) was the son of Charles Deering.
 A noted philanthropist, Roger Deering left over $7 million in an unrestricted gift to Northwestern University upon his death in 1936.

 The artist Kenyon Cox (1856-1919) was a painter, illustrator and writer from Warren, Ohio.
 He studied in Paris at l'Ecole des Beaux-Arts from 1877 until 1882 and exhibited at the Salon between 1879 and 1882.
 He illustrated books and magazines, wrote occasional art criticism and taught at the Art Students League in New York from 1884 until 1909.
 A skilled academic draughtsman and a strong colorist, Cox was skeptical of Impressionism and an outspoken opponent of modernism.

 William Deering by Anders Zorn, 1899